joshbegley/nyt-latest/README.md

 https://nytimes.com/2020/10/07/arts/music/eddie-van-halen-metallica-kirk-hammett.html?searchResultPosition=3

 **Joseph L. Bruno, Fallen Power in New York Senate, Dies at 91**\
 `As the Republican majority leader for 13 years, he was one of the “three men in a room” who decided things in Albany.
-Then came corruption charges.`\
+Then came corruption charges and, ultimately, vindication.`\
 https://nytimes.com/2020/10/07/nyregion/joseph-l-bruno-dead.html?searchResultPosition=4

 **How Will Pence Fare vs. Harris?
 5 Moments From 2016 Offer Clues**\